polimorphic/haskell-spa-tutorial/6-ghcjs/README.md

-Step 5 - Building with GHCJS
+Step 6 - Building with GHCJS
 ============================

+(Starting from Step 4)

 For deployment purposes we need to use GHCJS instead of jsaddle.